Longtermism: Community

 Longtermist ideas have given rise to a community of individuals and organizations working to protect the interests of future generations.
-Organizations working on longtermist topics include Cambridge University's Centre for the Study of Existential Risk, Oxford University's Future of Humanity Institute and Global Priorities Institute, 80,000 Hours, Open Philanthropy, the Future of Life Institute, The Forethought Foundation, and Longview Philanthropy.
+Organizations working on longtermist topics include Cambridge University's Centre for the Study of Existential Risk, the Future of Life Institute, the Global Priorities Institute, the Stanford Existential Risks Initiative, 80,000 Hours, Open Philanthropy, The Forethought Foundation, and Longview Philanthropy.